 Cranial nerve involvement and paralysis of respiratory muscles can occur.

 5. Managing single notifications

-Within 1 working day of notification enter confirmed cases on NDD.
+Within 1 working day of notification enter confirmed and probable cases on NCIMS.

 The response to a notification will normally be carried out in collaboration with the case's health carers.
 But regardless of who does the follow-up, PHU staff should ensure that action has been taken to:

 - Confirm the onset date and symptoms of the illness

 - Confirm results of relevant pathology tests, or recommend the tests be done

 - Find out if the case or relevant care-giver has been told what the diagnosis is before beginning the interview